makersacademy/chitter-challenge/README.md

 If I had more time
 ==================
 - Validation of forms.
 Make sure name only contains letters, email_address have an "@" sign
-- Users are unable to create an account with the same email address
+- Users are unable to create an account with the same email address.
+Username cannot be the same as email address.
 - Password recovery.
-If user loses/forgets their password.
+If user loses/forgets their password